ajtomato/PythonTutorial/README.md

 ### 3.2.
 First Steps Towards Programming

 For print, a space is inserted between items.
 The keyword argument _end_ can be used to avoid the newline after the output, or end the output with a different string.

+## 4. More Control Flow Tools

+### 4.1. if Statements

+### 4.2. for Statements

+Python’s for statement iterates over the items of any sequence (a list or a string), in the order that they appear in the sequence.

+If you need to modify the sequence you are iterating over while inside the loop (for example to duplicate selected items), it is recommended that you first make a copy.
+Iterating over a sequence does not implicitly make a copy.
+The slice notation makes this especially convenient.

+### 4.3.
+The range() Function

+If you do need to iterate over a sequence of numbers, the built-in function range() comes in handy.

+    >>> for i in range(5):
+    >>> for o in lst:
+    >>> for i, o in enumerate(lst):

+In many ways the object returned by range() behaves as if it is a list, but in fact it isn’t.
+It is an object which returns the successive items of the desired sequence when you iterate over it, but it doesn’t really make the list, thus saving space.

+    >>> list(range(5))